Home > About Us

 You may choose to contact a specific staff member (Meet our Staff) because they are located in the center nearest you, or because they may be familiar with a particular disability or concentrate in a particular service area.
 It's up to you.

 Any staff member that you contact will provide you with general information about the centers and spend some time discussing your interests and goals as a consumer of MTSTCIL services.
 Our staff will ask some basic information about you, such as name, address, phone number, age, and disability and you will be added to our mailing list.
-We also encourage you to visit our on-line calendar of events to keep up with what is going on at MTSTCIL, but also what is going on throughout the state.
 And visit the Contact Us page for more information about Mountain State Centers for Independent Living and other CILS's in the state.

 How often and what type of communication you have with staff will be up to you.
 We encourage you to contact us and join us at any of our classes, workshops or other activities.
 Depending upon where you live we may even be able to provide transportation.